odriverobotics/ODrive/docs/mechanical-brakes.md

 ```
 <odrv>.<axis>.mechanical_brake.release()
 ```
-Note: If a brake is enabled, it will be engaged/disengaged during the next state machine step.
+Note: If a brake is configured, it will be automatically engaged/disengaged during the next state machine step.

 After you're satisfied with the testing, you can re-enable the brake using the command